Charles Huntziger: Minister of War

 Huntziger was among the signatories of the First Statute on the Status of Jews on 3 October, though he had Pétain sign a decree on 13 December exempting Lieutenant General Darius Paul Dassault.
 On 31 October, Huntziger requested at Wiesbaden that Vichy France be granted a bigger and more independent armed forces that would work in "military collaboration" with Germany to keep or extend Vichy's control over French Africa.
 He announced a new combat training program on 25 November that was to teach soldiers to be more adaptive, rather than relying on preconceived theories as before.
-According to Colonel Georges Groussard, Huntziger clandestinely collaborated with him to set up an anti-German intelligence network within Vichy France and met with him to prepare for his trip to London.
-Following the dismissal of Pierre Laval, Huntziger formed a governing triumvirate with Pierre-Étienne Flandin and Admiral François Darlan between 13 December and 9 February 1941.
+According to Colonel Groussard, Huntziger clandestinely collaborated with him to set up an anti-German intelligence network within Vichy France and met with him to prepare for his trip to London.
+Following the dismissal of Pierre Laval, Huntziger formed a governing triumvirate with Pierre-Étienne Flandin and Darlan between 13 December and 9 February 1941.

-In a 28 February letter to Weygand, Huntziger stated that "the defeat [of May-June 1940] is the fault of the Jewish soldiers" and claimed that "reports on the morale of the troops in North Africa show that the Jews who remained in the units have a harmful influence and that, through their lack of national identity, they undermine the morale of the units".
-Huntziger consequently asked Weygand to have all Jewish soldiers removed from the North African units.
+In a 28 February letter to Weygand, Huntziger stated that "the defeat [of May–June 1940] is the fault of the Jewish soldiers" and claimed that "reports on the morale of the troops in North Africa show that the Jews who remained in the units have a harmful influence and that, through their lack of national identity, they undermine the morale of the units".
+Huntziger asked Weygand to have all Jewish soldiers removed from the North African units.
 This commenced in March with Jewish soldiers subsequently interned at Bedeau camp, south of Oran.